k5iogura/thinkoco-linux-socfpga/README.md

 ### Why backup?
 [[original git is here]](https://github.com/thinkoco/linux-socfpga)
-I cannot found linux-socfpga 3.10.x tag anywhere.
-Linux-ltsi release was expired and erased.
+I cannot found linux-socfpga 3.1x.x git-branch anywhere.
+Linux-3.1x.x-ltsi(Long Term Support) release may was expired and erased.
-But I need 3.10.x version for of linux source code to rebuild linux kernel for DE10Nano(Cortex-A9) to support UVC Camera with OpenCL feature.
+But, I need 3.1x.x version for of linux source code to rebuild linux kernel for DE10Nano(Cortex-A9) to support UVC Camera with OpenCL feature.
+Use branch "socfpga-opencl_3.18".
+If you need socfpga-opencl_3.10-ltsi, git clone [here](https://github.com/k5iogura/sgstream-linux-socfpga_310).

 features bellow,
 1. Backup for Linux source code using in DE10Nano OpenCL-BSP .
-2. Linux Version is socfpga 3.18.0-00266-g9a879ba.
+2. Linux Kernel Version is socfpga 3.18.0-00266-g9a879ba.
 3. Supporting UVC Camera and execution of OpenCL kernel without installing HDMI-Hardware IP on FPGA Fabric.

 ## Testing